nazariipertsak/my-taxi-service/README.md

 # Taxi Service :oncoming_taxi:
 # Project description
-Simple web-app that supports authentication, registration and other CRUD operations.
+Simple web-app that supports authentication, registration and other CRUD operations, using SOLID principles and Dependency Injection.
 # Features
 - registration like a driver
 - authentication like a driver